patrickoleary/vue-components-project/README.md

 ```
 ---

 This README provides a comprehensive overview.
-For detailed implementation of props and events, refer to the `AdvancedColorPicker.vue` source code.
+For detailed implementation of props and events, refer to the `AdvancedTransferFunctionEditor.vue` source code.